Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 The front-loaded position reinforces posture, bracing, and control through the torso.

-This supports lifting, carrying, and maintaining position in confined or demanding environments.
+This supports lifting patients and equipment while maintaining a stable position in demanding environments.

 Kettlebell Split Stance Row

-Utilizes the Horizontal Pull movement pattern to develop upper-back strength, grip endurance, and anti-rotation control.
+Utilizes the Horizontal Pull movement pattern to develop full-body strength, grip endurance, and anti-rotation control.

 The split stance challenges balance while reinforcing stability under load.

-This directly supports pulling hose, hoisting equipment, and maintaining position during physically demanding tasks.
+This directly supports pulling hose, hoisting equipment, and maintaining solid position during physically demanding tasks.

 Sandbag Standing Halo Rotation